New budget for rakyat

 Under the allocation of Belanjawan 2019, PH has made a decision to freeze all toll hikes in 2019.
 These freezes between intra-city toll hikes on 21 highways such as DUKE, LDP, Kesas, NPE and many others.

-The freeze in toll hikes, however, would cost PH nearly RM1 billion but has decided to continue with this plan because toll hike freeze is an effort made by PH to reduce the burden of the expensive cost of living.
+The freeze in toll hikes, however, would cost PH nearly RM1 billion but PH has decided to continue with this plan because freezing toll hike is an effort made by PH to reduce the expensive cost of living.
 This effort is also made to fulfil PH’s general election manifesto promise as stated in the Buku Harapan.

 Among many policies that have been revamped or abolished, PTPN blacklisting policy is one of them.